-The following is a list of those terms and definitions which are relevant to a consideration of the Canadian Table of Frequency Allocations.
+The following is a list of those terms and definitions which are relevant the Canadian Table of Frequency Allocations.
 These terms and definitions are extracted from the International Radio Regulations of the International Telecommunication Union.
 The regulations should be consulted for a more comprehensive listing.